VignashwarVeeramani/rentmazing-apartment-api-udemy/README.md

-# RentMazing Apartment API
+# Create a Spring Boot 3 REST API and Spring Data JPA

-This project is a simple RESTful API built with Spring Boot for managing clients and their associated apartments.
-It serves as a practical example of building web services using the Spring ecosystem.
+This project is a hands-on exercise to learn how to build a RESTful API using Spring Boot 3, Spring Data JPA, and other core components of the Spring ecosystem.
+It covers creating entities, repositories, services, and controllers to manage clients and their apartments.

 ## Technology Stack